What is GUI Testing?

 - Pictures should be aligned correctly.

-- The positioning for various resolution of all GUI elements.
+- The positioning for various resolutions of all GUI elements.

 Advantages

-By applying the GUI testing method during the early phases of the SDLC, the team will be able to take advantage of various benefits, such as accelerated growth, performance enhancement, and the risk decrease at the end of the cycle.
+By applying the GUI testing method during the early phases of the SDLC, the team can take advantage of various benefits, such as accelerated growth, performance enhancement, and risk decrease at the end of the cycle.

 In addition, this testing offers other benefits such as: